CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank warmly the many contributors to this work; Adrien Besson for the initial discussions and contributions; Olivier Bernard for the discussions on ultrasound-specific image metrics and speckle quality; Arthur Père and Jérémie Gringet for their invaluable help in implementing and benchmarking hundreds of models, and for the many suggestions for improvements; Malo Grisard and Philippe Rossinelli for their help in the early stages of this work; \Gls{verasonics} for the technical support on the \gls{vantage256} system.
+The authors would like to thank warmly the many contributors to this work: Adrien Besson for the initial discussions and contributions, Olivier Bernard for the discussions on \gls{us}-specific image metrics and speckle quality, Arthur Père and Jérémie Gringet for their invaluable help in implementing and benchmarking hundreds of models, and for the many suggestions for improvements, Malo Grisard and Philippe Rossinelli for their help in the early stages of this work, \Gls{verasonics} for the technical support on the \gls{vantage256} system, and the editors and anonymous reviewers for their helpful comments and suggestions.

 \supplements{}